The Informer (2019 film): Plot

 Wilcox reluctantly leaks to the General's attorney that Koslow is an FBI informant, and the General orders him and his family to be killed.
 Koslow is attacked and nearly killed by a Polish gangster but manages to subdue his assailant.
 In an act of desperation, he takes Slewitt hostage and renders him unconscious.
 Meanwhile, Wilcox confronts Sofia and takes possession of the tapes.
 At the prison, Montgomery has taken command of the hostage situation and Koslow, using his past experience as a US Special Forces sniper, enacts a means of escape when he switches outfits with Slewitt and strategically places a propane tank behind them, causing a sniper to mistakenly kill Slewitt and hit the tank, triggering a massive explosion.
 Staszek and another Polish gangster attempt to kill Koslow's family, but Grens arrives and thwarts them.
 Grens is shot but Sofia saves him and both gangsters are ultimately killed.

 Koslow is transferred via ambulance and awakens to find that Wilcox is his escort.
-She allows Koslow to escape as retribution for her actions.
+She allows Koslow to escape to make up for her part in what the FBI had done to him.
 In NYC, Wilcox confronts Montgomery and has him arrested after she wears a wire to record him threatening to kill Koslow to cover up his actions.
 Grens and Wilcox partner to help Koslow and protect his family, sending Koslow into hiding until the FBI investigation into the corruption is concluded and he can be a free man.